 One critical strategy is to continue hiring bilingual bicultural staff, and work with contractors to increase our ability to serve Latino/Hispanic clients.
 We have continuous recruitment of bilingual clinicians.
-A significant cultural competency improvement this year for BHS' workforce is that Quality Improvement department has hired two bilingual bicultural staff to better serve clients with quality-of-care concerns, service verification practices and service satisfaction surveying.
+A significant cultural competency improvement this year for BHS'

+workforce is that Quality Improvement department has hired two bilingual bicultural staff to better serve clients with quality-of-care concerns, service verification practices and service satisfaction surveying.
 In addition, BHS has enhanced the access to interpretive services to include phone and video tele-interpretive services.
+This year, we introduced the Mixteco translation service in response to an identified need, ensuring our commitment to inclusivity and effective communication for all individuals within our community.
 Another strategy is to require trainings designed to educate staff (county and contractor) on providing culturally and linguistically appropriate services.
 Due to COVID, in 2020 BHS began to transition trainings from in-person trainings model to on-line video trainings that are now able to be recorded and saved for future resources, which allows more staff scheduling flexibility to complete training sessions.
 See below for additional strategies.